-If a lessee elects to purchase the leased equipment, the purchase price is stated in the purchase option in the expiring lease.
+If a lessee elects to purchase the leased equipment, the purchase price (which may be a stated dollar amount or then fair market value) is stated in the purchase option in the expiring lease.
 The lessee may pay the purchase price in cash or, upon receipt of the necessary credit approval, may purchase the unit by executing a retail installment sale contract.
 If the lessee pays by executing a retail installment sale contract, then CNH Capital America, as the originator of that contract, will be required to remit the purchase price to any trust that held the expiring equipment lease, on behalf of the lessee/purchaser.
-Similarly, if the lessee elects to re-lease the equipment, CNH Capital America will be required to repurchase the equipment in order to enter into the lease, for a purchase price equal to the stated residual value, which CNH Capital America will remit to the trust that held the expiring equipment lease.
+Similarly, if the lessee elects to re-lease the equipment, CNH Capital America will be required to repurchase the equipment in order to enter into the lease, for a purchase price equal to the stated purchase price, which CNH Capital America will remit to the trust that held the expiring equipment lease.

-If a lessee elects to return the equipment, then the originating dealer will also have the option to purchase the equipment by drawing under its wholesale financing arrangements with CNH Capital America.
+If a lessee elects to return the equipment, then the originating dealer may have the option to purchase the equipment by drawing under its wholesale financing arrangements with CNH Capital America.
 Like the proceeds of a retail installment sale contract described above, the proceeds of any such draw will be paid to any trust that held the expiring equipment lease.
 If the lessee elects to return the equipment, and the related dealer does not elect to purchase the equipment, then the servicer will be responsible for remarketing the equipment, as described under "Servicer-Servicing Procedures" above.